Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 appearances.
-She swoons in fact repairing the last gate; it's clear, from having seen her repair nine gates, that the gates of power are the hardest for her and the gates of stone the easiest; you would have expected the gates of life to bethe easiest, for a healer, but perhaps that's what she does than who she is, really.
-You almost form an uncomfortable question about your parents, but decided better of it.
+She swoons in fact repairing the last gate; it's clear, from having seen her repair nine gates, that the gates of power are the hardest for her and the gates of stone the easiest; you would have expected the gates of life to be the easiest, for a healer, but perhaps that's what she does than who she is, really.
+You almost form an uncomfortable question about your parents, but decide better of it.

 You glance -- again -- at Badsmith, and this time he relents.
 You pick up the fallen spellcaster -- feel the heat of her through your chainmail like